Robert-van-Engelen/Forth500/manual.md

 executed and to allow redefining a word to call the old definition while executing additional code in the redefinition.

-A recursive colon definition should use `RECURSE` to call itself:
+A recursive colon definition should use `RECURSE` to call itself, for example:

     : factorial ( u -- ud ) \ u<=12
       ?DUP IF DUP 1- RECURSE ROT UMD* ELSE 1.
 THEN ;